mitja/mitja.github.io/_posts/2024-02-18-ollama-on-windows.md

 ---
 date: 2024-02-18
-title: Ollama on Windows: How to Install and Use it with OpenWebUI
+title: "Ollama on Windows: How to Install and Use it with OpenWebUI"
 author: mitja
 category: The Basics
 tags: